• Skip to primary navigation

 • Preheat the oven to 180°C/160°C fan/Gas 4/360°F.

-• Cream the butter and sugar together until light and creamy.
-Add the eggs, ground almonds and rum if using.
-Sprinkle the slivered almonds on the base of the baked pastry base then spread on the almond filling.
-Bake further in the oven for 25 minutes (same temperature as above).
-Set aside to cool then chill for 24 hours or overnight in the fridge.
+Sprinkle the slivered almonds on the base of the baked pastry base then spread on the almond filling (or pipe in a spiral).
+Bake further in the oven for 25-30 minutes.
+Set aside to cool.

 Rum Glaze:

-• Mix together the icing (powdered) sugar with the rum and spread the glaze on to the cooled almond tart.
+• Mix together the icing/powdered sugar with the rum and lemon juice until a spreadable consistency.
+Spread the glaze on to the cooled almond tart using a palette knife.

 Notes